Minimum Description Length Recurrent Neural Networks: Experiments

+\begin{proof} The network is similar to the one found for $a^nb^n$ (Fig.~\ref{fig:anbn_net}).
+The proof that this network is accurate is also similar (Theorem~\ref{theorem:anbn}), the only difference being that the hidden unit is incremented with 2 instead of 1 for each $a$ input. \end{proof}

-\begin{theorem} The network represented in Fig.~\ref{fig:anbmcnplusm_net} outputs the correct probability for each character, for each sequence in the $a^nb^mc^{n+m}$ language, with a margin of error below $3.10^{-3}$. \end{theorem}
+\begin{theorem} The network represented in Fig.~\ref{fig:anbmcnplusm_net} outputs the correct probability for each character, for each sequence in the $a^nb^mc^{n+m}$ language, with a margin of error below $.2$ (and below $10^{-4}$ for deterministic steps, i.e., probabilities 0 or 1).\footnote{For this task, the average test cross-entropy per character of the network trained on the larger data set goes slightly below the optimum (see Table~\ref{table:formal_lang_results}); this can happen for example if the model picks up on unintentional regularities in the training set that are also present in the test set.} \end{theorem}

 \begin{proof} In Table~\ref{table:proof_an_bm_cnplusm} we trace the values of each unit during feeding of a valid sequence in $a^nb^mc^{n+m}$.
-We do not represent the internal memory unit 8, its value is the third of that of unit 4. \end{proof}
+We do not represent the internal memory unit 8, its value is the seventh of that of unit 4.

+Here, a network with a single counter (unit 8) has evolved which recognizes the language with 100\% accuracy.
+While one would think that this task requires at least two counters --- for $n$ and $m$ --- the pressure for parsimony leads the model to evolve a more compact solution: since the number of $c$'s is always $n+m$, and no other symbols appear between the first and last $\#$, the network uses the signal of \textit{lack of} $c$'s as an indication of \textit{positive occurrences} of either $a$ or $b$.
+This might raise a suspicion that the network recognizes out-of-language sequences such as balanced yet unordered strings, e.g. $abbaaccccc$.
+In practice, however, the network imposes a strict order: $a$ receives a positive probability only after $\#$ or $a$; $b$ only after $a$ or $b$; and $c$ receives a significant proportion of the probability mass only as a last resort. \end{proof}